jizhang495/tesla-news/README.md

    framework detection (choose “Other” if prompted) and keep the root directory as `.`.
 3. Once the preview deploy succeeds, promote it with `vercel --prod` or enable Git integration in the Vercel dashboard so pushes to your main branch build automatically.
+4. In the Vercel dashboard, add a `TESLA_NEWS_USER_AGENT` environment variable that describes your site (for example, `TeslaDashboard/0.1 (+https://tesla-news.vercel.app)`) so Reddit reliably serves the community feed used by the app.

-Vercel will install the dependencies from `requirements.txt`, load the FastAPI application through `api/index.py`, and route all incoming traffic to the ASGI app defined in `src/app/main.py`.
+Use `make export` whenever project dependencies change so Vercel receives an up-to-date `requirements.txt`.
+Vercel will install those dependencies, load the FastAPI application through `api/index.py`, and route all incoming traffic to the ASGI app defined in `src/app/main.py`.